War3x/myFirstGameUnityLFS/README.md

 I have now a bigger perspective upon how games are developed and how Graphics, Movement, Rendering, all that stuff, works...
 Next projects will definetly consist in bigger game projects, and get the C# sharp coding down.

-++ Unity is quite easy to use, and it has a quite simplistic GUI, and that allows you to manipulate components, scripts, perpective, objects within the game, etc, veri easily.
+++ Unity is quite easy to use, and it has a quite simplistic GUI, and that allows you to manipulate components, scripts, perspective, objects within the game, etc, very easily.